Triumph 1300: Styling

-Styling was somewhat unusual—partly dictated by the tall engine/gearbox—with a strong family resemblance to the Triumph 2000.
+Styling was somewhat unusual; partly dictated by the tall engine and gearbox; with a strong family resemblance to the Triumph 2000.
 The front was a "squashed" version of the 2000 with single headlamps, and the rear had an almost "chopped-off" look with a very short and stubby boot.
 The roof had a pronounced lip above the rear window.
 The car was available only as a four-door saloon.

 Interior

 The interior was well-appointed with full instrumentation in a wooden dashboard, wooden door cappings, adjustable steering column and comfortable seats with ventilated PVC upholstery.
 There was through-flow ventilation with outlets under the rear roof lip.
 The car was fairly roomy, and aside from a slightly baulky gearchange, easy to drive with very reasonable performance.
 Standard equipment was generous and included thick carpeting but no heated backlight.
 Although not reclining, the front seats were remarkably versatile and could be easily adjusted for height and rake.
 The steering column was adjustable not only up and down but back and forth as well.
 From a safety angle the door handles were recessed and could not be caught on clothing and the (awkward to operate) window winders were spring-loaded and similarly recessed.
 The instrument panel had a speedometer, fuel gauge, temperature gauge, ammeter and a comprehensive cluster of warning lights arranged in a "pie chart" formation.
 The rear seat had a centre armrest which could be folded up when not in use.